opennetworkinglab/ngsdn-tutorial/EXERCISE-3.md

 This will produce a binary file `app/target/ngsdn-tutorial-1.0-SNAPSHOT.oar` that we will use to install the application in the running ONOS instance.

-Use the following command to upload to ONOS and activate the app binary:
+Use the following command to load the app into ONOS and activate it:

 ```
 $ make app-reload